 “You’re not kidding!
 Where are the notebooks he talks about?”

-“Thanks” she replied ansently as the officer left.
-The first of the journals she picked up was full of scribbled technical drawings showing how the horrendous contraption behind her was put together.
+“Thanks” she replied absently as the officer left.
+The first of the journals she picked up was full of scribbled technical drawings, showing how the horrendous contraption behind her was put together.
 She flipped through a few others describing folktales and magic before continuing to record.

 Detective Burrows turned off the recorder as she began looking for places a writing sample might be hiding.
 She was still shining her pocket flashlight behind furniture when the coroner arrived.